Una-May O'Reilly: Research and career

-O'Reilly is a principal research scientist at the MIT Computer Science and Artificial Intelligence Laboratory, where she leads a team focusing on scalable machine learning.
-Her research group, Anyscale Learning For All (ALFA), conducts research in cybersecurity, rapid intelligent data analytics and the modelling of medical data.
+O'Reilly is a senior research scientist at the MIT Computer Science and Artificial Intelligence Laboratory, where she leads a team focusing on Artificial Adversarial Intelligence.
+The vision of her research group, Anyscale Learning For All (ALFA), is to computationally replicate Adversarial Intelligence.
+Her goal is to reveal new insights into the nature of Adversarial Intelligence and Adversarial Behavior, including questions like: How can it be used to strengthen defenses?
+How can it be used to anticipate what an adversary may do?
+How and why does it continue or cease?
+How does it lead to escalation?
+She consequently studies regulatory compliance, information security, and cyber security.

+Prior ALFA research topics include intelligent data analytics and the modelling of medical data.
 O'Reilly has designed computational models for a variety of different problems, including calculating the financial risk of renewable energy investments and creating a flavor algorithm that replaces taste testers.
 O'Reilly has developed statistical models to inform the design of renewable energy systems, including predicting wind speed.

 In 2013 she was awarded the EvoStar award for Outstanding Contribution to Evolutionary Computation in Europe.
-O'Reilly has received various awards and honours for her work in genetic programming; including being elected to the Executive Board of the ACM Special Interest Group on Genetic and Evolutionary Computation, SIGevo (formerly International Society of Genetic and Evolutionary Computation).
+O'Reilly has received other various awards and honours for her work in genetic programming, including being elected to multiple terms serving on the executive board of the ACM Special Interest Group on Genetic and Evolutionary Computation, SIGevo (formerly International Society of Genetic and Evolutionary Computation).